In short, my aim is to get you closer to your flame.

 But let me be clear: I am no guru or authority on high.
 Instead, look at me as your spirited companion on the road of shadow and light.
 It’s a road I know well–for I know both where the bandits are hiding–and how to locate the treasure along the way.

 So if you feel even the slightest tug or spark while reading this, consider it your invitation to join me on this marvelous adventure.
-We will dive deep and go through some grit, but we shall claim the pearls.
+We will dive deep and go through some grit, but the pearls shall be ours for the taking.

 PS–I’m working on a new book, too…stay tuned.
 Subscribe to my newsletter for updates, exclusive stories, and first notices about events and classes.